willmoranodc/odc-wireframes-test/docs/onboarding.md

 1. Open the Source Control panel (`Ctrl/Cmd+Shift+G`).
 2. You'll see a list of changed files.
 Hover over each one and click the `+` icon to "stage" it.
 (Or click the `+` next to "Changes" to stage everything.)
 3. Type a short message in the box at the top describing what you did.
 Examples:
-   - `Add draft interview guide for Win Trust stakeholders`
+   - `Add draft interview guide for Wintrust stakeholders`
    - `Update homepage wireframe with new nav pattern`
 4. Click the **Commit** button (checkmark icon).